Mahatma Gandhi Assassinated

 In 1930, Gandhi launched a Satyagraha campaign to protest the British Salt Acts, which prohibited Indians from collecting or selling salt, which was a large part of their diet.
 On March 12, he set out on a 24-day, 240-mile march to the Arabian Sea to collect salt in defiance of the law.
 This and similar protests (for which Gandhi was again arrested) led to some changes to the law.
 Gandhi became an international figure during the process and was named Time magazine’s “Man of the Year” in 1930.

 Seventeen years later Gandhi helped negotiate India’s independence from Great Britain.
-However, his dream of a unified India wouldn’t happen, as it split into two independent states along religious lines – Hindu India and Muslim Pakistan.
-After independence was granted on August 15, 1947, he toured riotous areas to encourage peace, but some Hindus saw him as a traitor for sympathizing with Muslims.
+However, his dream of a unified India wouldn’t happen as it split into two independent states along religious lines – Hindu India and Muslim Pakistan.
+After independence was granted on August 15, 1947, he toured riotous areas to encourage peace.
+However, some Hindus saw him as a traitor for sympathizing with Muslims.

 This ultimately led to his death.
 On January 30, 1948, Gandhi, who was weak from repeated hunger strikes, walked with his grandnieces to a prayer meeting.
 Along the way, a Hindu extremist who opposed his tolerance of Muslims, knelt before Gandhi and then shot him three times.
 His death sent shockwaves through the community and he was mourned nationwide, with over two million people joining his funeral procession.
 But his teachings of nonviolence lived on and inspired later civil rights leaders such as Martin Luther King Jr. and Nelson Mandela.

 |FREE printable This Day in History album pages